All About Scene Description

 Sally trills with laughter.

-And as for overwriting … that’s the old chestnut of including every single minute detail, so we’re not sure which are the important bits, like this:
+Yup, you guessed it … The old chestnut of including every single minute detail, so we’re not sure which are the important bits, like this:

 This isn’t bad stuff, but it needs a far bit of trimming.
 Here it is, without the overwriting:

 Sporty, with a whiff of “Mama’s Boy” about him, TOM, 50s, opens the door.
 The local vicar, SEDGLEY, is on the doorstep.
-Think that weird Nazi bloke with the melting face from RAIDERS OF THE LOST ARK.
+He looks like the weird Nazi bloke with the melting face from RAIDERS OF THE LOST ARK.
 Tom ushers him into the house.
 The room is 1950s-style in appearance, just like Tom: it hasn’t been updated since.
 A kettle whistles.
 Uncertain, Tom smiles.

 So, all I’m saying *really*??